GoogleChromeLabs/quicklink/README.md

 </p>

 # quicklink
-> Faster subsequent page-loads by prefetching in-viewport links during idle time
+> Faster subsequent page-loads by prefetching or prerendering in-viewport links during idle time

 ## How it works